nuxieio/nuxie-ui/README.md

 ## Contents

-This repo is a Turborepo monorepo that ships the Nuxie UI components, examples, and supporting apps.
+This repo is a Turborepo monorepo that ships the Nuxie UI components, examples, and supporting app.

 - `apps/docs`: Next.js documentation site that showcases every component and example.
-- `apps/web`: Playground Next.js app for quickly trying components in isolation.
 - `packages/ui`: Core component library (`@nuxie/ui`) that wraps shadcn/ui primitives and exports paywall-specific building blocks.
 - `packages/examples`: Example compositions (`@nuxie/examples`) used by docs and sandboxes.
+- `packages/shadcn-ui`: Internal fork of shadcn/ui primitives consumed by the component library and registry tooling.
 - `packages/eslint-config`: Centralized ESLint presets shared across the monorepo.
 - `packages/typescript-config`: Shared TypeScript configuration used by every package and app.